psteinb/clearcl/README.md

       boolean lFailed = false;

-      // what if a argument is missing? try
+      // what if an argument is missing? try
       {
         lKernel.clearArguments();